postalsys/postal-mime/README.md

 ## Usage

-First install the module from npm:
+First, install the module from npm:

 ```
 $ npm install postal-mime